SERVSEC-NaN/Rewards-API/doc/course.md

     Web API:

     - On registration, check if username/email available.
-    - Use MailGun API (Basic Auth) to send verification email with URL.
+    - Use SendGrid API to send verification email with URL.
     - Create full account in database only when App confirms all details of account.